Hyperpigmentation is one of the most common skin problems affecting both men and women, and it typically worsens with age.

 Vitamin C also inhibits melanin production, reducing the appearance of pigmentation.

-For more stubborn pigmentation, cosmetic procedures such as chemical peels, laser treatment, light therapy, and microdermabrasion can provide faster and more noticeable results.
+For more stubborn pigmentation, cosmetic procedures such as chemical peels, laser treatments, light therapy, and microdermabrasion can provide faster and more noticeable results.

-These treatments work by removing the outer layers of skin or targeting the melanin directly, thereby reducing the appearance of dark spots.
+These treatments work by removing the outer layers of skin or directly targeting the melanin, thereby reducing the appearance of dark spots.

 It's important to consult with a qualified professional to minimize risks and achieve the best results.